chriscdn/build-url/README.md

 A small utility for generating URLs.

 This package is a fork of [@googlicius/build-url](https://github.com/googlicius/build-url).
-Full credit to googlicius for the concept, source code and documentation. 👍
+Full credit to googlicius for the concept, source code, and documentation. 👍

 I forked this package for two reasons: